valeiras/valeiras/README.md

 You can find some of my latest work and an updated CV on my [personal gitHub webpage](https://valeiras.github.io/)

 ## About
 After completing my PhD in Robotics and Computer Science, I introduced my love of music and sound into my practice.
-I'm interested in the technical aspect of sound as well as Live Performances and Creative Writing.
-But I see all of these as inextricably linked and also love the creative side of technology and programming.
-Lately, I have also been interested in front-end development and I have created a series of webpages.
+I'm attracted by the technical aspect of sound and music, since I see all of these as inextricably linked and also love the creative side of technology and programming.
+I am involved in front-end development too, and have created a number of webpages.

 Born in Ourense, a small town in the North West of Spain, I have spent my adulthood travelling and living in different countries.
 I'm always open to new adventures and enjoy new challenges.